 Make sure the weight of the material is as centered as possible on the bottom and close to the back of the fork.
 Before lifting, make sure the fork is completely under the load and tilted back slightly.

 You should also decide exactly where you want to dump each load before you start.
 Ideally, you’ll put it in a compost pile nearby, so you can let it decompose until it’s ready to spread on your pasture, your garden, or to share with your neighbors.
 When it comes to fertilizer, there’s really nothing better than properly composted manure.

-These Frontier manure forks, and nearly 600 other implements are available only from your John Deere dealer, the place to go for advice and equipment.
+These Frontier manure forks, and nearly 400 other implements and attachments are available only from your John Deere dealer, the place to go for advice and equipment.

 So remember, for implements that help turn your tractor into the workhorse it was built to be, think Frontier and your John Deere dealer.